Welcome to the Expert Agent Learning Centre!Â

 Any new assured tenancies that commence from the 1st May 2026 will be governed by the new rules.
 All tenancies will need to have a written tenancy agreement in future, that includes specific information. Â

-When you create your new tenancies, you'll soon see a new agreement type available for you to select - Assured Periodic Tenancy:
+When you create your new tenancies, you'll see a new agreement type available for you to select - Assured Periodic Tenancy:

 By default, this agreement type will set your review/renewal date for 12 month's time for you to be able to manage and review any future rent increases.
 The term expiry will stay blank (as there is no fixed term).
 And the Term Type will be Periodical.